 We have been seeing lots of programming languages these days, but nothing can beat the popularity of JAVA.
-Since 25years, it's been the most leading programming language.
+For 25years, it's been the most leading programming language.
 The Java Framework is a platform that is used to create and develop web applications.
 There are numerous Java frameworks available in the market.
 In this article, we are going to check the list of Top 14 Java Frameworks.
 But, before that, What is a Java Framework?
 Let's get into the details.

 Java Framework is a platform of pre-written codes that are used by Java developers to create Java web applications.
 It acts as a template in which a developer is able to use for creating the software application and Java program.

-The Framework helps developers to generate a program for the application without the manual to refer every line of code from scratch.
+The Framework helps developers to generate a program for the application without the manual to refer to every line of code from scratch.
 It includes pre-defined functions and classes that are used to input, manage, and process the hardware devices, and communicate with system software.
 This process depends on the type of framework, a program to generate output, and preferences.

 Let’s check out the Top14 Java frameworks further in detail.

-First in the list is Apache Spark, which is a unified analytics engine used for large-scale data processing.
+First on the list is Apache Spark, which is a unified analytics engine used for large-scale data processing.
 It achieves high performance for both streaming and batch data using a physical execution engine, DAG scheduler, and a query optimizer.
 It provides around 80 high-level operators that are used to build parallel apps quickly.

 Spark is used for a wide range of organizations to process large datasets.
 It runs on Kubernetes, Hadoop, Apache Mesos, or in the cloud.
 It can access various data sources such as Apache Hive, Apache Cassandra, Apache HBase, HDFS, Alluxio, and many more.

-Learn more in this Java Tutorial Now!
+Read more in this Java Programming Tutorial Now!

-Second in the list is Apache Struts, which is an open-source MVC framework used to create elegant, modern Java web applications.
+Second on the list is Apache Struts, which is an open-source MVC framework used to create elegant, modern Java web applications.
 It supports extensible plugin architecture, convention over configuration, and ships with plugins to support AJAX, JSON, and REST.
 This framework is designed to organize the entire development process from building to deploying and maintaining applications.

 Apache Struts provides easy integration with other frameworks such as Spring, SiteMesh, and Tiles.
 It offers integrated profiling to debug and profile the application.
 Also, the debugging tools provided by struts are used for integrated debugging.
 It has excellent support for multiple view options such as XSLT, Freemarker, JSP, and Velocity.